2xic/tinyeth/README.md

   Currently added:
     - Runs a basic contract
+    - (todo) you should be able to solve all these https://github.com/fvictorio/evm-puzzles puzzles with logic in this library

 - [ ] Data structures like block, transactions, accounts, Merkle Patricia Trie, ethash(?), etc